paul-hammant/tbd/content/alternative-branching-models/index.md

 Mainline is a branching model that was promoted for ClearCase implementations.
 It is the principal branching model that Trunk Based Development opposes.
 Mainline is a branch that will last forever&#10033;.
 Off that, branches are formed for teams to do development work on.
-When that work is complete, a release may happen from that branch, and there's a **big** merge down to the mainline.
+When that work is complete, a release may happen from that branch, and there is a **big** merge down to the mainline.
 On the way to the release, the branch may be frozen.

 So here is the intention, with Mainline: